-1) Preemptive Priority Queueing: In this section we study the performance of a BM implementing PQ, where priorities are set in accordance with the non increasing order of residual passes.2 We refer to this algorithm as PQ_1 .3 The following theorem provides some guarantee as to its performance.
-As mentioned earlier, although SRPT was shown to be optimal when one tries to minimize the average response time, the objective in our case is different and those results do not readily apply to our settings.
+1) Preemptive Priority Queueing: In this section we study the performance of a BM implementing PQ, where priorities are set in accordance with the non increasing order of residual passes.
+We refer to this algorithm as PQ_1 .
+The following theorem provides some guarantee as to its performance.